Taiwrash/g4-workshop/docs/index.md

+# Welcome GitHub for Summit Workshop

 ##  Welcome to the beginner to intermediate workshop on Getting Good at Git and GitHub (G4)

 You can use the [editor on GitHub](https://github.com/Taiwrash/g4-workshop/edit/main/docs/index.md) to start contributing.